Loading...

 Mindful Eating

-Eat slowly and chew thoroughly to give your body time to recognize fullness and efficiently process the food.
+Eat slowly and chew thoroughly to enhance digestion and give your body time to signal when it's full.

 healthspan-mbl